Do you want to ace your GRE test? Are you wondering how to get the perfect GRE Math score?

 No matter how scared you have been of Math in your previous academic years, practicing can help you succeed in the GRE exam.
 It is advised that you start practicing for the test at least six months prior to your actual test date.
 Even if that seems impractical to you, it is crucial that you start practicing as early as possible.

 The clock is ticking and you are running out of time yet more than half of your test still remains unsolved, don’t panic cause it is natural to lose your cool.
 You must memorize shortcuts to gain a strategic advantage during such moments.
-Techniques such as mental math, Vedic math, and approximation, etc. can greatly help you solve a question quickly!
+Techniques such as mental math, Vedic math, an approximation, etc. can greatly help you solve a question quickly!
 This will help you keep calm and avoid silly mistakes made in haste.

 Despite being tech-geeks many students are not comfortable using the GRE calculator.
 We understand that using the onscreen calculator may not be user-friendly but it certainly comes in handy during the test.
 Learn to use the calculator for complex calculations and this will help you keep up with the time crunch and maintain your pace.

-As there is no negative marking in GRE Math, the best strategy is to skip the difficult questions and come back to them later on (but before you complete the section).
+As there is no negative marking in GRE Math section, the best strategy is to skip the difficult questions and come back to them later on (but before you complete the section).
 You can comfortably answer all questions whether or not you know the answer since there is no negative marking in GRE.
 If you are unable to decide which question to skip, it is better to time yourself on each question.
 Do not spend over 1.5 minutes on any question unless you believe the solution is within your grasp.

 Often the most tricky questions in the GRE Maths section are the word problems.
 The key to solving these ‘complicated’ word problems is to read them thoroughly.
 Read and re-read until you are sure of what has been asked, what data is provided, etc. and only then start solving the question.

 During mock tests, you may come across a pattern of questions that you are most likely to answer wrong.
-On the contrary, there may be a certain topic which you are unable to answer correctly sometimes.
+On the contrary, there may be a certain topic in which you are unable to answer correctly sometimes.
 Evaluate your knowledge by assessing your strengths and weaknesses in terms of topics during a mock test.
 This can help you fare better during the actual test.
 It is important that you work on your mistakes until you get them right.

 Although it is important to memorize all formulas, it is not mandatory.
 If you find yourself in the difficult if not impossible situation of trying to learn everything, it always helps if you understand the underlying concept behind these formulas instead.